-The following table summarizes total current assets, liabilities and working capital at November 30, 2014 compared to May 31, 2014.
+The following table summarizes total current assets, liabilities and working capital at February 28, 2015 compared to May 31, 2014.

-November 30, 2014
+February 28, 2015

-Current Assets \$ 0 \$ 0
+Current Assets \$ 2,475 \$ 0

-Current Liabilities \$ 0 \$ 30,488
+Current Liabilities \$ 7,193 \$ 30,488

-Working Capital (Deficit) \$ 0 \$(30,488)
+Working Capital (Deficit) \$ (4,718) \$ (30,488)

 Although we have raised capital to meet our working capital and financing needs in the past, additional financing is required in order to meet our projected cash flow deficits from operations and development of alternative revenue sources.
-As of November 30, 2014, we had no working capital.
-The elimination of our working capital deficit was primarily due to the forgiveness of certain liabilities in connection with the sale of stock by our founder, Larry Adelt, and the resulting change of control of the Company, and should not be viewed as an indicator of future performance.
+As of February 28, 2015, we had a working capital deficit of \$4,718.
 Our financial condition remains poor and raises substantial doubt about our ability to continue as a going concern.
 We have incurred losses since inception and may incur future losses.
-During the six months ended November 30, 2014, we issued unsecured convertible notes in the aggregate amount of \$18,382 to a third party lender and used the proceeds to fund our operations.
+During the nine months ended February 28, 2015, we issued unsecured convertible notes in the aggregate amount of \$18,382 to a third party lender and used the proceeds to fund our operations.
 Due to the change of control, this third party lender is no longer willing to commit any further loans to the Company and we are uncertain that we will be able to secure a new source of financing to fund our working capital needs.
 Should we not be able to continue to secure additional financing when needed, we may be required to suspend our growth and development, reduce the scope of our current business plan or refrain from the development of new businesses, any of which would have a material adverse effect on our business.

-Our future capital requirements will depend on many factors, including the development of our carpet binding art, if we continue to pursue this business; the development of new businesses as a result of the change of control; the cost and availability of third-party financing for development; and administrative and legal expenses.
+Our future capital requirements will depend on the development of new businesses as a result of the change of control; the cost and availability of third-party financing for development; and administrative and legal expenses.